Forgetting gap insurance

-The value of any new car drops significantly after it's driven off the lot -- and leased cars are no exception, says David Jacobson, CEO of CU Xpress Lease in Hauppauge, N.Y., which originates and services car leases for credit unions.
+The value of any new car drops significantly after it's driven off the lot -- and leased cars are no exception, says David Jacobson, CEO of CU Xpress Lease in Hauppauge, New York, which originates and services car leases for credit unions.

-The driver would likely have to come up with the balance out of pocket unless he has gap insurance.
+The driver would likely have to pay the balance out of pocket unless he has gap insurance.
 In that case, the policy would cover the difference, he says.

 At the beginning of any car lease, consumers should ask if the contract includes this specialty gap insurance coverage, says Jacobson.
-If it doesn't, the customer should consider finding a car with a lease plan that does.
+If it doesn't, the customer should consider looking for a car with a lease plan that does.

 "There is exposure without gap insurance," he says, "so I would not lease a car without it."

 FREE CREDIT SCORE: Don't get ambushed by a bad credit score at the dealership.
 Check your credit score and credit report first at myBankrate for free.